+I strongly encourage you to carefully read the chapters in the textbook that are assigned in the course schedule within the course syllabus.
+All topics, figures and tables covered in the course notes and in the assigned textbook readings will be testable on the midterm and final exam.

 You should plan on the reading, writing, and studying to take approximately six hours per week.
 Six hours is roughly equivalent to three hours of regular course contact plus three hours of study time, if you were a student attending an on-campus course.
-For each unit, course notes are provided, including videos, and links to external websites.
-Materials from these videos and links will be included in the midterm and final exam.

-The assignment, online midterm exam and the online quizzes at the end of each unit relate directly to what you can expect on the final exam.
+For each unit, course notes are provided.
+These notes should be used to guide you on which sections to cover in the textbook.
+Read these notes as you go through each chapter of the textbook to determine which areas of the textbook are important to cover.
+Canadian information will be provided in the course notes as well, as some sections of the textbook focus on American content.
+The assignments, online midterm exam and the online quizzes at the end of each unit relate directly to what you can expect on the final exam.
 You should complete the online quizzes regularly to make sure that you know the correct answers.
+Review your assignments when they are returned.
 If you do this periodically during the course, you will perform better on the online midterm exam and final exam.

 My goal is the return emails and answer discussion questions within 48 hours of submission.
 I keep an active presence on the course page and expect you to log in to the course regularly as well.
 I hope that the mixture of readings (course notes and textbook), audio files and video clips will give you more of a feeling of being in class.
-Be sure to read the Respectful Work and Learning Environment Policy (https://bit.ly/3aMl7nE) so that you are aware of what it contains.
+Be sure to read the Respectful Work and Learning Environment Policy (https://bit.ly/3aMI7nE) so that you are aware of what it contains.